-The Organization and Compensation Committee believes that executive compensation programs serve the interest of the stockholders of the Company.
+The Organization, Compensation and Nominating Committee believes that executive compensation programs serve the interest of the stockholders of the Company.
 Pay delivered to the senior executive is intended to emphasize the achievement of goals and objectives of the Company.
-At risk, performance-based bonus compensation averaged approximately 30% of total annual cash compensation for the executive group during the fiscal year ended November 30, 1995.
+At risk, performance-based bonus compensation averaged approximately 30% of total annual cash compensation for the executive group during the fiscal year ended November 30, 1996.
 The range of bonus compensation can be from zero to a multiple of base salary, depending upon performance against goals and objectives for the year.
 The use of equity in the form of stock option grants requires executives to invest in the company they manage, and stockholder value creation becomes important, as with other stockholders.

-Chief Executive Officer's 1995 Compensation.
+Chief Executive Officer's 1996 Compensation.
 Robert H. Spilman, Chairman of the Board and Chief Executive Officer of the Company, is eligible to participate in the same compensation programs available to other senior executives.
-The Organization and Compensation Committee seeks to be competitive with high-performing, similar-sized companies in the household furniture industry in the context of total compensation, placing more emphasis on at-risk incentives than on base salary.
-While this performance-driven compensation may produce variable compensation over the years, it is the belief of the Organization and Compensation Committee that this approach focuses the executive on the achievement of short and long-term goals and objectives which enhance stockholder value.
+The Organization, Compensation and Nominating Committee seeks to be competitive with high-performing, similar-sized companies in the household furniture industry in the context of total compensation, placing more emphasis on at-risk incentives than on base salary.
+While this performance-driven compensation may produce variable compensation over the years, it is the belief of the Organization, Compensation and Nominating Committee that this approach focuses the executive on the achievement of short and long-term goals and objectives which enhance stockholder value.

-The Organization and Compensation Committee determines, subjectively, the emphasis and importance of the above criteria each year to reflect the economic conditions of the household furniture industry and that of the Company.
+The Organization, Compensation and Nominating Committee determines, subjectively, the emphasis and importance of the above criteria each year to reflect the economic conditions of the household furniture industry and that of the Company.

-The base salary component of total compensation for Mr. Spilman for fiscal year 1995 was unchanged, remaining at \$450,000.
-Mr. Spilman's salary is relatively competitive when compared to company size, performance and position within the industry.
+The base salary component of total compensation for Mr. Spilman for fiscal year 1996 was \$475,000.
+Mr. Spilman's salary is competitive when compared to company size, performance and position within the industry.

 The annual bonus paid to Mr. Spilman was based upon the subjective application of the objective performance criteria stated above.
-The annual bonus for fiscal year 1995 was determined using these criteria resulting in a payment of \$225,000, which is 50% of his base salary.
-No stock option grants were awarded to Mr. Spilman in 1995.
+The annual bonus for fiscal year 1996 was determined using these criteria resulting in a payment of \$202,500, which was a decrease of 10% from 1995.
+No stock option grants were awarded to Mr. Spilman in 1996.

-For fiscal year 1996, the Organization and Compensation Committee will again establish performance criteria designed to enhance stockholder value.
+For fiscal year 1997, the Organization, Compensation and Nominating Committee will again establish performance criteria designed to enhance stockholder value.
 These criteria will be consistent with financial objectives of the Company and will be representative of the success needed to insure growth and profitability.